MIT-Emerging-Talent/ET6-CDSP-group-20-repo/collaboration/retrospectives/4_communicating_results.md

 - I could have enhanced the article further with refinements and improvements.
 However, with the deadline approaching and the nature of this fast-paced
 learning project, I prioritized publishing in a timely manner.

+### Aziz Azizi

+I feel confident in how we communicated the results of this milestone.
+The findings were not only supported by analysis but also presented in a way that was clear and relevant to the intended audience.
+For me, this was the first time I focused less on just “getting results” and more on ensuring that others could understand and use them.

+- What Went Well:

+  - I improved in simplifying technical results into practical messages.

+  - I collaborated with the team to ensure our Medium article/readme/documentation was cohesive and clear.

+- Areas for Improvement

+  - I could improve in tailoring communication to different audiences (e.g., technical peers vs. general readers).

+  - I sometimes focused too much on details and had to remind myself to prioritize clarity over completeness.

+  - I need to practice giving and receiving feedback on drafts more actively, as this strengthens the final communication.